shubhamprogrammer2371/Small_Enterprise_Network_Design_and_Implementation_project/README.md

-2) Use hierchical model providing redundancy at every layer i.e. two routers and two multilayer switches are expected to be used to provide redundancy.
+2) Use hierarchical model providing redundancy at every layer i.e. two routers and two multilayer switches are expected to be used to provide redundancy.